Yours truly in Baja on board the National Geographic Sea Bird. Photo copyright © 2014 Ralph Lee Hopkins

 I’ve found the Neutrogena ultra-sheer SPF 55 sunscreen to be the best for my face.
 It seems to adhere well, isn’t greasy and doesn’t burn my skin like so many other products I’ve tried over the years.
 The absolute best sunscreen I recently discovered is the Susan Posnick brush on sunscreen.
 It’s a full spectrum powder sunscreen, so you don’t have to worry about it being confiscated by TSA.
 It also is very handy to carry around and apply often, particularly to the nose, and it works.
+It fits in my sunglasses case for protection from crushing.
 Once you buy the brush, you can buy refills as needed which saves money and packaging.
 The tiny Vaseline is the best for dry, chapped lips and although it doesn’t offer sun protection, it keeps my lips from getting too chapped by wax based products.
+When I’m working on ships, wind is a factor and the Vaseline prevents wind burn and can be applied to other areas on the skin.
 I prefer the cocoa butter version, but the regular does just fine.
 For a quick dress-up look, BLINC mascara can’t be beat.
 It washes off with warm water and doesn’t tend to flake, so you don’t have to carry any strange cosmetic cleaners to get the stuff off at the end of the day.
 These mini-dental floss dispensers are about the size of a quarter and for those long haul flights, it’s a great way to keep dental hygiene on the up and up.

 The last detail for the outfit is sun protection for the ears and neck, but can also be used as a headband or other head protection.
 Buff makes a 50SPF gator.
 It’s pictured below and not only adds a little color to the outfit, but keeps you from getting a red neck from either the sun or chafing camera straps.